BioSciResearch/optimus_bind_sample/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
     │   ├── external       <- Data from third party sources.
-    │   ├── interim        <- Intermediate data that has been transformed.
-    │   ├── processed      <- The final, canonical data sets for modeling.
-    │   └── raw            <- The original, immutable data dump.
+    │   ├── interim        <- Intermediate data that has been transformed.   (post pdbfixer) │   ├── processed      <- The final, canonical data sets for modeling.   (idk yet) │   └── raw            <- The original, immutable data dump.
+(OG .pdb's etc.)
     │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │